ljcmps01/MicroMatrix-RTOS/BUTTONS.md

 # Button API

-The button API aims to modularize the functionality of both buttons available on the board while to make them configurable per app.
+The button API aims to modularize the functionality of both buttons available on the board while to make them configurable per app

 It's built around 4 essentials components: